davidalecrim1/payment-splitter/README.md

 - [x] Write E2E tests on the API using Jest.
 - [ ] Consider a Event Driven Design for Email Notifications.
 - [ ] Add Email Notifications with a Fake Message Queue (Event Driven).
 See the impacts in the current domain mode.
-- [ ] Make the unit and E2E testsmore reusable and apply refactor techniques in them.
+- [ ] Make the unit and E2E tests more reusable and apply refactor techniques in them.
 - [ ] Add a DynamoDB for persistance in AWS instead of FakeGroupRepository.
 - [ ] Add Email Notification to rely on AWS SQS.
+Create a thin Email Service system.
 - [ ] Add CSV processing to rely on Amazon S3 for storage (API for upload and processing).
 - [ ] Clean up git history.